-Whether it’s sorting out a new place to live, finding new school places for your children or working out how you will support yourself financially, there are a lot of questions and concerns women may have once they have taken the brave step to leave an abuser.
-At Central Women’s Aid, we can help you work through this and put you in touch with the right people to make the process as easy as possible.
+From sorting out a new place to live to finding new school places for your children and working out how you will support yourself financially.
+You will have lots of questions and concerns after taking the brave step to leave an abuser.
+At Central Women’s Aid, we can help you work through everything and start to recover after domestic abuse.

-Additionally, we provide ongoing emotional support to help you through what can be a tough period of time, to help you process your experiences and move on.
+The team of specialist workers provide ongoing emotional support to help you through what can be a tough time, we can help you process your experiences and begin to move forward, free from fear.

 Housing